Dragon8029/100-days-of-code/Attempt4.md

 *Sept 9, 2018*

 Made my way through several lessons on Props, children, and Styles.
 Continued working on the "Technical Documentation" project from @freeCodeCamp

+---

+##A4D27:
+*Sept 10, 2018*

+Started working on a Professional Fullstack course from @stephenmf, so far it looks good.
+Completed more lessons on "Complete React Fullstack Course" from @Udemy